 top of page

-Between the World and Me: Ta-Nehisi Coates’ Powerful Letter on Race and Identity
+Between the World and Me by Ta-Nehisi Coates: A Powerful Statement on Race and Identity

 In 2015, Ta-Nehisi Coates released Between the World and Me, a deeply personal and politically urgent book that examines race, identity, and systemic injustice in America.
 Written as a letter to his teenage son, the book blends memoir, history, and cultural criticism to explore what it means to grow up Black in the United States.
 Hailed as one of the most important works of the 21st century, Between the World and Me won the National Book Award for Nonfiction and earned Coates the 2016 Anisfield-Wolf Book Award.